marcelpetersen/mobil/_drafts/the-future-is-now-an-autonomous-driving-journey.md

 cta_text: We have a range of solutions using the latest technology driving forward the future of mobility around the world.
 cta_link: []
-title: 'The Future is Now: an Autonomous Driving Journey'
+title: 'Autonomous Cars: A Self-Driven Journey'
 publish_date: 2019-08-30 09:00:00 +0000
 featured_image: ''
 excerpt: ''